 If you follow my blog, you know how much I love to have a plan for dinner and I also love to use my crock-pot.
 This is a great recipe when you simply do not have time to plan a meal ahead of time.
 Even though I blog about recipes and plan for at least 5 meals per week, I still have at least one meal each week where I need something really quick.
 Yes, I was truly in a hurry while preparing these Sloppy Joes which is why you only see one picture.

 Normally, you would see a step by step video or step by step pictures with each recipe.
 My son plays high school baseball.
 He has had many games 1 to 3 hours away, rescheduled games due to rain, and double headers.
 It is really difficult to plan for meals when this happens.
 It helps to have something extremely quick and easy.

 Sloppy Joes from Scratch Recipe – I added a little extra ketchup and some Montreal Steak seasoning.

 Author: Diane @Recipes for our Daily Bread

 - 2 pounds ground beef

 - 1 onion, chopped (chop extremely fine if your children will pick at them)

-- 1/4 cup green pepper, chopped (chop extremely fine if your children will pick at them)
+- ¼ cup green pepper, chopped (chop exceptionally fine if your children will pick at them)

-- 1 teaspoon granulated garlic – (next time I am going to try a couple of cloves of chopped garlic)
+- One teaspoon granulated garlic - (next time I am going to try a couple of cloves of chopped garlic)

 - Brown ground beef, onion and bell pepper.